jonnonz1/nz-statute-book/acts/public/1993/receiverships-act-1993.md

   (b) make it a condition of the further supply of the service to a receiver or to the owner of property in receivership that payment be made of outstanding charges due for the service in relation to a period before the date of the appointment of the receiver; or
   (c)

-**Local authorities**
+**Local authorities and Watercare**

+### 40AAA Meaning of Watercare
+In sections 40A to 40E, Watercare means Watercare Services Limited.

 ### 40A Instrument may provide for appointment of receiver
-Subject to the Personal Property Securities Act 1999, and without limiting any other rights or remedies of the holder of a charge over any asset of a local authority, an instrument creating or evidencing the terms and conditions of the charge may provide for the appointment of a receiver of such assets in such terms as the parties may agree and the holder of that charge may exercise any such other rights or use any such other remedies.
+Subject to the Personal Property Securities Act 1999, and without limiting any other rights or remedies of the holder of a charge over any asset of a local authority or Watercare, an instrument creating or evidencing the terms and conditions of the charge may provide for the appointment of a receiver of such assets in such terms as the parties may agree and the holder of that charge may exercise any such other rights or use any such other remedies.

 ### 40B Power of court to appoint receiver
-(1) Subject to sections 40D and 40E and to subsections (2) and (3), the High Court may, on the application of any creditor of the local authority, appoint a receiver of any asset of a local authority or appoint a receiver for the purposes of section 115 of the Local Government Act 2002.
+(1) Subject to sections 40D and 40E and this section, the High Court may,— (a) on the application of any creditor of a local authority, appoint a receiver of any asset of the local authority or appoint a receiver for the purposes of section 115 of the Local Government Act 2002:
+  (b) on the application of any creditor of Watercare, appoint a receiver of any asset of Watercare or appoint a receiver for the purposes of section 60A of the Local Government (Auckland Council) Act 2009.
-(2) An appointment under subsection (1) must be for such period, with such rights, powers, and duties, and on such terms and conditions, including as to security and remuneration, as the court considers appropriate in all the circumstances.
+(2) An appointment under subsection (1) must be for the period, and with the rights, powers, and duties, and on any terms and conditions, including as to security and remuneration, that the court considers appropriate in all the circumstances.
-(3) When considering, in accordance with subsection (2), the terms and conditions upon which a receiver can be appointed by a court pursuant to subsection (1), the court must—
+(3) When considering, in accordance with subsection (2), the terms and conditions upon which a receiver can be appointed by a court in relation to a local authority, the court must—
   (a) take account of the interests of both the secured and non-secured creditors of the local authority, as against—
     (i) the interests of the local authority itself; and (ii) the requirement of the local authority to provide those services that are essential for the maintenance of public health and safety; and
     (iii) the interests of the ratepayers with property within the area of the local authority; and (iv) the interests of the general public living within the area of the local authority; and (b) take account of the interests of secured creditors as against the interests of non-secured creditors of the local authority.
+(4) When considering, in accordance with subsection (2), the terms and conditions upon which a receiver can be appointed by a court in relation to Watercare, the court must—
+  (a) take account of the interests of both the secured and non-secured creditors of Watercare, as against—
+    (i) the interests of Watercare itself; and
+    (ii) the requirement of Watercare to provide those services that are essential for the maintenance of public health and safety; and
+    (iii) the interests of consumers with property in Auckland; and (iv) the interests of the general public living in Auckland; and (b) take account of the interests of secured creditors as against the interests of non-secured creditors of Watercare.
+(5) In this section, Auckland has the same meaning as in section 4(1) of the Local Government (Auckland Council) Act 2009.

 ### 40C Powers and duties of receivers
 (1) A receiver of any asset of a local authority is, as the circumstances and the context permit, affected by the restrictions and responsibilities which by law affect a receiver of a company or of an asset or property or rights of a company as if the local authority were a company.